Miyagi: You learn plenty.

-The original movie in The Karate Kid series, released in 1984.
+The first film in the The Karate Kid series, released in 1984.

-The first film introduces Daniel Larusso, a teenager who just moved with his mom from New Jersey to Reseda, California.
-Daniel is overall a good kid, but his life takes a turn for the worse when he meets a girl that he likes, Ali, only to incur the wrath of her ex-boyfriend Johnny.
-Johnny happens to be the prize student of the Cobra Kai Karate Dojo, whose sensei John Kreese encourages ruthless aggression.
+Daniel LaRusso (Ralph Macchio) has just moved with his mother Lucille from New Jersey to Reseda, California.
+Daniel is overall a good kid, but his life takes a turn for the worse when he meets a girl that he likes, Ali Mills (Elisabeth Shue), only to incur the wrath of her ex-boyfriend Johnny Lawrence (William Zabka).
+Johnny happens to be the prize student of the Cobra Kai Karate dojo, whose sensei John Kreese (Martin Kove) encourages ruthless aggression.
 After their first meeting, which ends with Daniel being beaten badly, Johnny leads his gang into tormenting Daniel whenever possible.

 - All Guys Want Cheerleaders: Ali is a cheerleader, and "all guys" includes Daniel-san.